Miranda: The Epitome of Purity

-The character of Miranda is indeed one of the most wonderful creations of Shakespeare.
-She is a pure child of Nature like Wordsworth’s Lucy, “created of every creature’s best.”
-She is the only woman character in the play.
-Her name is the equivalent of ‘the wonderful one’ or ‘the one who causes admiration’ and her name is symbolic of her beauty, innocence and modesty.
+Miranda is indeed one of Shakespeare's most wonderful creations.
+She is a pure child of Nature (like Wordsworth’s Lucy, “created of every creature’s best”).
+She is the only woman in the play.
+Her name is the equivalent of "the wonderful one" or "the one who causes admiration" and her name is symbolic of her beauty, innocence, and modesty.
 When the play opens Miranda is almost fifteen and for the previous twelve years, she has lived on the island and has known only Prospero and Caliban.

 Miranda: A Study in Elemental Womanhood

 Prospero does not exaggerate in the least when he says to Ferdinand, “Thou shalt find that she will outstrip all praise and make it halt behind her.”
 She is an embodiment of all that constitutes ‘womanliness’.
 Speaking on the wonder of this creation, Mrs. Jameson, a discerning critic of Shakespeare's heroines, observes, “We might have deemed it impossible to go beyond Viola, Perdita and Ophelia as pictures of feminine beauty to exceed the one in tender delicacy, the other in ideal grace, and the last in simplicity, if Shakespeare had not done this and he alone could have done it.
 Had he never created Miranda we should never have been made to feel how completely the purely natural and the purely ideal can blend into each other.”